derak-kilgo/magento-mockpay/README.md

 magento-mockpay
 ===============

-A payment module built to connect to the mockpay api.
-Its a proof of concept for how to create a simple magento payment module.
+A payment module built to connect to the "mockpay api".
+Its a proof of concept for how to create a simple magento 1.x payment module.

 This code is described in a series of posts on my blog:
 - http://blog.derakkilgo.com/?p=421